Potala Palace view’s from Jokhang Temple

 When I arrived in Lhasa all I could think about was that I needed a shower.
 I got there by train and it was two days that I couldn’t get one.

-Beside that, I felt a sense of accomplishment.
-When I was a teenager I could imagine myself traveling to Paris, or even Los Angeles… after all I had seen these place in so many movies.
+Besides that, I felt a sense of accomplishment.
+When I was a teenager I could imagine myself traveling to Paris, or even Los Angeles… after all I had seen these places in so many movies.
 It seemed possible.

 But going to Tibet?
 No way.